panKlim96/epamGit/README.md

 first line
-add line fromgitHub for change
+add some text from gh